 GenCyber Program and Summer Cybersecurity Camps at NC A&T

 The GenCyber Program at North Carolina Agricultural and Technical State University (NC A&T) is part of the GenCyber program.
-The program is hosted by the Center for Cyber Defense at NC A&T, which was designated as a Center for Academic Excellence in Cyber Defence Education (CAE/CDE) in 2010 and re-designated in 2014.
+The program is hosted by the Center for Cyber Defense at NC A&T, which was designated as a National Centers of Academic Excellence in Cyber Defense Education (CAE/CDE) in 2010 and re-designated in 2014.
+Also was designated as a National Centers of Academic Excellence in Cyber Defense Research (CAE-R) in 2019.
 Our vision as part of the GenCyber program is to engage students at an early age in cybersecurity field and inspire them to become skilled cybersecurity professionals.
 Ensuring that enough young people are inspired to direct their talents in this area is critical to the future of our nation and economic as we become even more reliant on cyber-based technology in every aspect of our daily lives.

-In 2019, the GenCyber Program at NC A&T will host two summer cybersecurity camps to middle and high school students.
+We will not hold the camps this year due to COVID-19 situation, instead, they will be moved to 2021..
 The goals of our summer camps are to help students at an early age to understand correct and safe on-line behavior, increase studentsí interest in cybersecurity careers and improve diversity in the cybersecurity workforce of the nation.
 Being a Historically Black College and University (HBCU), NC A&T is uniquely positioned to attract students underrepresented in STEM such as African Americans to the GenCyber student camps.

 The GenCyber summer camps at NC A&T are non-residential, day camps.
 In the camp, students will be exposed to cryptography, network security and digital forensics through highly engaging and interactive activities including games, hands-on labs, animation/simulations, videos, and invited speakers.
 The camp curriculum is at introductory level and prior computer programming or cybersecurity knowledge and experience are not required.
 The GenCyber summer camps at NC A&T are open to middle and high student participants at no cost.